 The states with the most job growth for Bus or Truck Mechanic are Utah, North Dakota, and Nevada.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-How Much Does a Bus or Truck Mechanic Make?
+What is the Average Salary of a Bus or Truck Mechanic

 Bus and Truck Mechanics who work in Alaska, District of Columbia, or Hawaii, make the highest salaries.